NilFoundation/dbms-python/docs/graph.rst

     # Get the API wrapper for graph "school".
     school = db.graph('school')

-    # Create a new vertex collection named "teachers" if it does not exist.
+    # Create a new vertex relation named "teachers" if it does not exist.
-    # This returns an API wrapper for "teachers" vertex collection.
+    # This returns an API wrapper for "teachers" vertex relation.
-    if school.has_vertex_collection('teachers'):
+    if school.has_vertex_relation('teachers'):
-        teachers = school.vertex_collection('teachers')
+        teachers = school.vertex_relation('teachers')
     else:
-        teachers = school.create_vertex_collection('teachers')
+        teachers = school.create_vertex_relation('teachers')

-    # List vertex collections in the graph.
+    # List vertex relations in the graph.
-    school.vertex_collections()
+    school.vertex_relations()

-    # Vertex collections have similar interface as standard collections.
+    # Vertex relations have similar interface as standard relations.
     teachers.properties()
     teachers.insert({'_key': 'jon', 'name': 'Jon'})
     teachers.update({'_key': 'jon', 'age': 35})